 - Secure guest access: Secure guest access allows users to collaborate with individuals outside their organization while still controlling their access to organizational data.

 - External access: External access provides an authenticated connection to another organization, enabling collaboration between organizations.

 We protect your data and defend against cybersecurity threats

-- Encryption: Teams data is encrypted in transit and at rest.
-Microsoft uses industry standard technologies such as TLS and SRTP to encrypt all data in transit between users’ devices and Microsoft datacenters, and between Microsoft datacenters.
+- Encryption: Teams data is encrypted in transit and at rest in Microsoft datacenters.
+Microsoft uses industry-standard technologies such as TLS and SRTP to encrypt all data in transit between users’ devices and Microsoft datacenters, and between Microsoft datacenters.
 This includes messages, files, meetings, and other content.
 Enterprise data is also encrypted at rest in Microsoft datacenters, in a way that allows organizations to decrypt content if needed, to meet their security and compliance obligations, such as eDiscovery.